-Visualise yourself as a CEO, as someone who is confident and at the top of their game, because in reality, you are!
-The more you practice fake it till you make, the more you will feel confident in yourself – it works!
+Visualise yourself as a CEO, as someone confident and at the top of their game, because in reality, you are!
+The more you practice fake it till you make it, the more you will feel confident in yourself – it works!
 The other thing CEO’s do at networking events is to behave professionally and with poise.
-Don’t get me wrong, have a drink and enjoy yourself but remember that you are representing your business and your career.
+Don’t get me wrong, have a drink and enjoy yourself, but remember that you represent your business and career.

 Study the delegate list

 Before the event, take some time to do some research on who is attending the event or if you are making a connection online, have a look at their profiles to get a sense of who they are and what they do.
-There are apps that can help with the research such as Accompany and LinkedIn Sales Navigator.
+Some apps can help with the research, such as Accompany and LinkedIn Sales Navigator.

 If you are attending an event, they should have a hashtag that you can follow to see who else is attending and what conversations are taking place online.
 There should be content in the social media messages that you can draw on for discussions at the event.

 Be interested and not just interesting.
 Ask lots of questions; this will also help the conversation flow.
-You will find that a lot of senior Executives, who get how to network, will rarely talk about what they do because they go to networking events to find out what other people are doing.
+You will find that many senior Executives, who get how to network, will rarely talk about what they do because they go to networking events to find out what other people are doing.